landroni/dffilter/README.md

 gWidgets2-filter
 ================

-gWidgets2 GUI to search, filter selection and edit a data frame in R
+gWidgets2 GUI to view, search, subset and edit a data frame in R

 The GUI allows the user to search and filter rows in a data frame, select only the desired columns and display the resulting subset.
-Optionally the user can edit the subset and reliably merge the changes into the original data frame.
+Optionally the user can edit the subset and merge the changes into the original data frame (experimental).

-At the moment the software is pre-alpha, ***experimental***.
-Testers needed.
+At the moment the software is alpha, and the editing feature is ***experimental***.
+Testers welcome.

 Installation intructions
 ================

-You will need development versions of [gWidgets2](https://github.com/jverzani/gWidgets2) and [gWidgets2RGtk2](https://github.com/jverzani/gWidgets2RGtk2).
-It may work with [gWidgets2tcltk](https://github.com/jverzani/gWidgets2tcltk) but this wasn't yet tested.
+You will need to install [gWidgets2](http://cran.r-project.org/web/packages/gWidgets2) and [gWidgets2RGtk2](http://cran.r-project.org/web/packages/gWidgets2RGtk2).
+The data frame viewer may work with [gWidgets2tcltk](http://cran.r-project.org/web/packages/gWidgets2tcltk), but this wasn't thoroughly tested.

-    require(devtools)
-    install_github("gWidgets2", "jverzani")
-    install_github("gWidgets2RGtk2", "jverzani")
+    install.packages(c("gWidgets2", "gWidgets2RGtk2"))

 Then download and source `gWidgets2-filter.R`.
+(Proper R packaging is on the way.)